Who owns user experience in an organization?

 In comparison, if you asked who was responsible for the design of a product, it would be easy to get a clear picture of who owned what pieces.
-The same goes for development or product management.
+Same goes for development or product management.
 So why is UX different?

 While it’s arguably the most vital part of developing a product, companies often pass the buck when it comes to defining the internal champion for user experience.
 It might be that no one feels qualified.
 In other cases, there might be a UX team, rolled into a larger marketing or product department, where it sinks to the bottom of a very long list of concerns.
 Or sometimes, UX becomes muddled with UI, and the roles responsible for each aren’t clearly distinguished.

 Even small investments in UX can have big impacts, so in an ideal world, companies would see its value enough to give it a seat at the big kids’ table.
 Over the past several years, some larger operations have put Chief Experience Officers (CXO) in charge of leveraging best practices in design and UX to gain market share.
 But since most don’t have the luxury or the mentality (yet) to dedicate specific leadership positions to UX, what happens in the meantime?

 In the meantime, we improvise.
 There are people all over the organization doing it already, and each brings a unique perspective.
 Here are some common roles who may be driving user experience forward, for better or for worse, and how they can use their unique skills to make it become a larger part of the conversation – no matter where they sit.

 Why a CEO may own user experience:

 In a startup or small company, the CEO may own UX.
 The business was his or her idea, so they care deeply about making sure their product works well and that the customers are happy.
 The CEO is also the one person who can ingrain a UX-focused philosophy into a corporate culture.